Powerlearnproject/se-day1-assignment-BOURICE/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 The Birth of Software Engineering (1968)
 The term "Software Engineering" was first introduced at the NATO Software Engineering Conference in 1968.
 This was in response to the "Software Crisis," where software projects were failing due to poor planning, inefficiency, and a lack of structured methodologies.
 The conference emphasized the need for software development to be treated as an engineering discipline, with systematic design, testing, and project management.

-The Rise of Structured Programming (1970s-1980s)
+The Rise of Structured Programming (1970s-1980s) Programming languages like Smalltalk, C++, and later Java gained popularity, making code more modular and reusable.

-    The Waterfall Model, introduced by Winston W. Royce in 1970, became one of the first formal software development methodologies.
-It followed a step-by-step approach: Requirements → Design → Implementation → Testing → Deployment → Maintenance.
-    Programming paradigms like structured programming (led by languages like C and Pascal) replaced unstructured coding, improving code readability and maintainability.
-    The UNIX operating system, developed in 1969-1971, introduced key software engineering concepts such as modular design and portability.
+This shift improved software maintainability, scalability, and code organization.
 The Agile and DevOps Revolution (2000s-Present)

     The Agile Manifesto (2001) introduced a flexible, iterative approach to software development, prioritizing customer feedback and continuous improvement over rigid processes.